 In certain emergency situations, the FDA may issue an Emergency Use Authorization (EUA) to allow an investigational vaccine to be available to the general public.
 Read more about what that means in our Emergency Use Authorization FAQ below.

-Yes, there are two COVID-19 vaccines, but they are being distributed in a phased approach.
-Colorado is currently vaccinating eligible Coloradans for Phase 1A and Phase 1B.
-After all of Phase 1 is complete, we will proceed with Phase 2 and 3.
+Yes, there are three COVID-19 vaccines available in the United States, but they are being distributed in a phased approach.
+Colorado is currently vaccinating eligible Coloradans for Phase 1A, Phase 1B.1 and Phase 1B.2.
+Next, we will proceed with Phase 1B.3 starting on March 5, and then Phase 2.
 Several additional COVID-19 vaccines are still under development.

-While we are planning to act swiftly, we expect it could take several months, or potentially more than a year, to distribute a vaccine to everyone who wants one, especially because most of the vaccine candidates require two doses.
+While we are planning to act swiftly, we expect it could take several months, or potentially more than a year, to distribute a vaccine to everyone who wants one, especially because most vaccines and vaccine candidates require two doses.
 We are working closely with local public health agencies, health care providers, pharmacies and diverse community partners to distribute the vaccine as equitably and efficiently as possible.
 COVID-19 Vaccine Distribution Timeline

-Colorado’s phases are based on federal guidelines to distribute a limited supply of vaccines in a fair, ethical, and transparent way.
+Colorado’s phases are based on federal guidelines to distribute a limited supply of vaccines in a fair, ethical and transparent way.